The complaints process for licensees

 - a fine of up to $10,000 for an individual or $20,000 for a company

-- ordering costs paid to the complainant.
+- ordering costs be paid to the complainant

-You can appeal the CAC decision
+You can appeal the CAC's decision

-- ordering that a person’s licence be cancelled or suspended
+- having your licence cancelled or suspended

 - imposing a fine of up to $15,000 for an individual or up to $30,000 for a company

 - ordering you to pay compensation to the complainant of up to $100,000 for loss suffered by the licensee’s misconduct.